-Standardized data should be developed for community service test requirements.
-Banks should be examined to determine whether they effectively market affordable savings products to low-income consumers and to assess the services they provide to attract households without bank accounts.
+Standardized data should be developed for the CRA’s service test requirements, particularly given the decline in bank branches in recent years.
+Banks should be examined to determine whether they effectively market affordable products to consumers with low incomes and assess the services they provide to attract households without bank accounts.

 CRA rules should require that regulators assess the activities ofADLs or Activities of Daily Living are the basic tasks of everyday life, such as eating, bathing, dressing, toileting, and transferring.
 IADLs or Instrumental Activities of Daily Living are activities related to independent living and include preparing meals, managing money, shopping for… bank affiliates engaged in banking, lending, and investment activities.
 Incentives for increasing high-quality rates and terms should be incorporated into the performance standards for financial institutions under CRA regulations.